ijangeles/cse15l-lab-reports/week1Lab.md

 ## Part 1: Installing Visual Studio Code

-1.To set up the environment, go to the Visual Studio Code website: [Link](https://code.visualstudio.com/), and follow the instructions to download and install it onto your device.
+1. To set up the environment, go to the Visual Studio Code website: [Link](https://code.visualstudio.com/), and follow the instructions to download and install it onto your device.
 This can be done with all versions of operating systems like OSX and Windows.